-The following options are available to change the iDRAC password:
+The following options is available to change the iDRAC password:

-• See Changing the Password through the iDRAC Web Interface.
+Changing the Password through the iDRAC Web Interface.
+See Changing the Password through the iDRAC Web Interface.

 3.1.2.1 Changing the Password through the iDRAC Web Interface

 To change the password through the iDRAC web interface, complete the following steps.